infoankitp/IrisDataSet/README.md

 If you are totally new to data science, this is your start line.
 The data has only 150 rows & 4 columns.

-I have used Spark-ML library's Logisitic Regression and have split the data randomly into Training(60%), Cross Validation Set(20%), Test Set (20%) and have programmed to get the best possible regularization parameter.
+I have used Spark-ML library's Logisitic Regression and have split the data randomly into Training(60%), Cross Validation Set(20%), Test Set (20%) and have programmed to get the best possible regularization parameter when looking for best regularization parameter manually.

+I have also added bestModel function which makes use of CrossValidator Class of Spark ML Library and finds out the best regularization parameter and maxIterations.

 Get the Data Set here : https://archive.ics.uci.edu/ml/datasets/Iris